 Photo by Todd & Brad Reed Photography

-Discover Ludington on Lake Michigan
+Visit Ludington on Lake Michigan

 Far removed from the hustle and bustle of the big cities - with Lake Michigan as the backdrop - you'll find the kind of town people want to visit and many call home.
 Welcome to Ludington, Michigan, a vacation paradise and a wonderful place to live.

-Stearns Park Beach during the busy summer months. | Todd & Brad Reed Photography
+Stearns Park Beach in Ludington | Todd & Brad Reed Photography

 Beaches

 There are so many Ludington beaches to discover!
 You’ll find miles of clean, sandy beaches along Lake Michigan and Hamlin Lake, just minutes from wherever you are in the area.
-Stearns Park is the most popular beach, with FREE parking, concessions, playground, Skate Park, mini golf, and shuffleboard.
+Stearns Park Beach is the most popular beach, with FREE parking, concessions, playground, Skate Park, mini golf, and shuffleboard.
 Whether you enjoy swimming, skiing, tubing, boating, or fishing- Ludington’s beaches and lakes provide hours of relaxing enjoyment and exhilarating adventure.

 Lighthouses